typelevel/cats/docs/datatypes/chain.md

   else Wrap(s)
 ```

-In conclusion `Chain` supports constant time appending and prepending, because it builds an unbalance tree of `Append`s.
+In conclusion `Chain` supports constant time concatenation, because it builds an unbalance tree of `Append`s.
+`append` and `prepend` are treated as concatenation with single element collection to keep the same performance characteristics.
 This unbalanced tree will always allow iteration in linear time.

 ## Benchmarks